KWASSI09/Leaflet-challenge/README.md

 # Visualizing Data with Leaflet
-visit the live webpage by clicking the link below: https://kwassi09.github.io/Leaflet-challenge/
+visit the live webpage by clicking the following link: https://kwassi09.github.io/Leaflet-challenge/

 ## Background